Permanently Treating Facial Paralysis, Bell’s Palsy and Synkinesis with Modified Selective Neurectomy

 Buttafuoco sought help from Dr. Azizzadeh in 2005.
 At that point, Buttafuoco was self-conscious about her looks and had lost much of her self-confidence.
 Fortunately, Dr. Azizzadeh was able to use advanced facial reanimation techniques to provide Buttafuoco with the support that she needed.

-In 2005, Dr. Azizzadeh completed a static facial suspension, facelift and eye lift procedures to help restore function and aesthetic to Buttafuoco’s face.
-In 2017, with the innovation of his selective neurolysis procedure, Dr. Azizzadeh was able to improve Mary Jo’s smile even more.
-For the first time since her traumatic event, Mary Jo can see all of her teeth when she smiles and has more self-confidence than ever before; she even wants to take selfies!
+In 2005, Dr. Azizzadeh completed a static facial suspension, facelift, and eye lift procedures to improve Buttafuoco’s facial function and symmetry.
+In 2017, Dr. Azizzadeh performed a selective neurolysis procedure on Buttafuoco.
+The result: Buttafuoco can see all of her teeth when she smiles, has more self-confidence than ever before, and even wants to take selfies!

-Dr. Azizzadeh is available to teach individuals about selective neurolysis, and ultimately, help them address the root causes of Bell’s palsy, facial paralysis and synkinesis.
-To learn more about selective neurectomy, please call us at (310) 657-2203 to schedule a consultation with Dr. Azizzadeh.
+Dr. Azizzadeh is available to teach patients about selective neurolysis.
+To learn more about selective neurectomy, please contact The Facial Paralysis Institute online or call us at (310) 657-2203 to schedule a consultation with Dr. Azizzadeh.

 Request your consultation with Dr. Azizzadeh today